 Box Cricket League: Say What?
-Hiten Tejwani Just Called Arshi Khan A Bad Luck!
+Hiten Tejwani Just Called Arshi Khan 'Bad Luck'!

 The sports reality show, Box Cricket League, which is known for behind the scenes and on-field controversies, is grabbing eyeballs these days.
 Recently, we saw Yeh Hai Mohabbatein actor, Aly Goni losing his cool during a match and abusing a coach!
 Also, Naamkaran actress, Shruti Ulfat locked horns with Bigg Boss 11 contestant, Arshi Khan, as the former failed to recognise Arshi!

-Now, we see Mr Cool, Hiten Tejwani losing his cool and abusing!
-No, he didn't abuse others, but he was seen abusing himself for playing badly!
+Now, we see Mr Cool, Hiten Tejwani losing his cool!
+Well, he didn't abuse others, but he was seen abusing himself for playing badly!

 Hiten Clean Bowled!